-Trinity College is a vibrant, diverse community inspiring and enabling students of exceptional promise to imagine and achieve a better world.
+Our vision at Trinity College is to be a vibrant, diverse community inspiring and enabling students of exceptional promise to imagine and achieve a better world.

-Strongly committed to gender equality, Trinity was the first university college in Australia to admit women as non-resident students (1883) and to provide a residential college facility for women (Trinity College Hostel, 1886, now Janet Clarke Hall).
-Trinity College has been fully co-residential since 1974.
+We’ve taken this forward-thinking approach for many decades, for instance by becoming the first university college in Australia to admit women as non-resident students in 1883, and the first to provide a residential college facility for women from 1886 at the Trinity College Hostel (now Janet Clarke Hall).
+Trinity became fully co-residential in 1974.

 Read more about our strategy (3.2MB)